vikrant783/codsoft_task3/README.md

 Run the app and enter the desired password length

-Click "Generate Password" to get a strong and unique passwor
+Click "Generate Password" to get a strong and unique password